szigya/candidate-assignment-java/README.md

 Implement all the other methods in ``Application.java`` that throw a runtime exception using your model / data structure that you have created in Assignment 1

 ### :memo: Assignment 4
-Fromat your source code additions according [Google Style Guide for Java](https://github.com/google/styleguide)
+Format your source code additions according [Google Style Guide for Java](https://github.com/google/styleguide)

 ### :memo: Assignment 5
 When looking at the 2 CSV's, describe some other "interesting" facts you get out of your data set's.